M4573R/Udacity-Data-Analyst-Nanodegree/P2/README.md

 [Click here](https://cdn.rawgit.com/lmf90409/Udacity-Data-Analyst-Nanodegree/master/P2/OpenStreetMap_Project_Data_Wrangling_with_MongoDB.html) to see the report.

- - Thoroughly audited and cleaned the dataset for validity, accuracy, completeness, consistency and uniformity.
+ - Thoroughly audited and cleaned the dataset for validity, accuracy, completeness, consistency and uniformity in python.
- - Converted it from XML to JSON format.
+ - Converted it from XML to JSON format in python.
- - Imported the clean JSON file into MongoDB database and run some queries against it.
+ - Imported the clean JSON file into MongoDB database and run some queries in mongo shell.
  - Listed interestings finds, such as the top contributors, most updated nodes, most popular cuisines in the city, most common postcodes etc.